ranc-n/Ranc-et-al.-PNAS-2021/README.md

 Publicly available dataset and program code for:

-N. Ranc, P.R.
+**N. Ranc, P.R.
 Moorcroft, F. Ossi & F. Cagnacci.
 2021.
-Memory drives foraging decisions in a large wild mammal: evidence from a field experiment.
-Proceedings of the National Academy of Sciences of the United States of America. https://doi.org/XXXXXXXXXXXXXX
+Memory drives foraging decisions in a large wild mammal: evidence from a field experiment. *Proceedings of the National Academy of Sciences of the United States of America*. https://doi.org/XXXXXXXXXXXXXX**
 <br>
 <br>
 The mechanistic state transition model is written as a C++ program.
 The code made available here calculates the likelihood of a specific parameter set given the empirical time-series.\
 <br>
 <br>

-### Inputs
+### 1. Inputs
 1. *Ranc_et_al_2021_PNAS_data_population_ts.csv*: time-series
 1. *Ranc_et_al_2021_PNAS_data_population_tslv.csv*: time since last visit and accessibility for initialization
 1. *Configuration files*: input parameter values